State capture: Russian involvement in SA state capture

 Allegations of state capture were also known to have increased as the relationship between South Africa and Russia grew, resulting in a partnership that increasingly impacted upon the decision-making process of the African state.
 Soon after President Zuma took office, Moscow attempted to make inroads into Africa, all the while capitalizing on a South African leader who had extensive Soviet Bloc connections.
-The transactional nature of the relationship began when President Zuma pushed to be included in the BRIC grouping during the financial crisis, receiving important backing from the Kremlin which ultimately led to President Zuma attending his first BRICS meeting in 2011.
-The Kremlin also worked to establish ties between the two states’ security services, with some suggesting that President Zuma had sought to implement state surveillance capabilities with Russia's help.
-Finally, amid countrywide debate surrounding the future electrical need of South Africa, the Russian state nuclear cooperation, Rosatom, offered to provide up to nuclear reactors, despite it making it little economic sense for the Russian company to intervene.
+The transactional nature of the relationship began when Zuma pushed to be included in the BRIC grouping during the 2008 financial crisis, receiving important backing from the Kremlin which ultimately led to Zuma attending his first BRICS meeting in 2011.
+The Kremlin also worked to establish ties between the two states’ security services, with some suggesting that Zuma had sought to implement state surveillance capabilities with Russia's help.
+Finally, amid countrywide debate surrounding the future electrical need of South Africa, a joint press statement with the Russian state nuclear cooperation, Rosatom, announced an agreement to provide up to 8 nuclear reactors.
+In 2017, that agreement was struck down in court as unconstitutional.

 Kenya

-In May 2019, reports of state capture in Kenya started emerging; one report, Inside Kenya's Inability to Fight Corruption, which was published by Africa Centre for Open Governance (AfriCOG) highlighted this issue.
-This report outlines why President Uhuru Kenyatta's anti-corruption measures were not working.
-This is attributed to state capture where state institutions have been repurposed for private profiteering mainly by the first family.
-The study concluded that public-driven prosecutions, rampant in Kenya, are likely to worsen corruption rather than lower it.
+In May 2019, reports of state capture in Kenya started emerging.
+Inside Kenya's Inability to Fight Corruption, which was published by Africa Centre for Open Governance (AfriCOG) highlighted the issue, outlining why President Uhuru Kenyatta's anti-corruption measures were not working.
+This was attributed to state capture where state institutions had been repurposed for private profiteering mainly by the first family.
+The study concluded that public-driven prosecutions, rampant in Kenya, were likely to worsen corruption rather than reduce it.

-In June 2022, UDA presidential candidate William Ruto stated that he will end state capture in Kenya if succeeds in taking office during the August 2022 General Elections.
-He claimed he will form a quasi-judicial public inquiry within 30 days to establish the extent of cronyism and state capture in the nation and make recommendations.
+In June 2022, UDA presidential candidate William Ruto (now the current president) stated that he would end state capture in Kenya if he took office after the August 2022 General Elections.
+He claimed he would form a quasi-judicial public inquiry within 30 days to establish the extent of cronyism and state capture in the nation and make recommendations.